-In Years 11 and 12 students are offered a wide range of VCE studies, a selection of VET (Vocational Education and Training) programs and the Applied Learning programs.
+In Years 11 and 12 students are offered a wide range of VCE studies, a selection of VET (Vocational Education and Training) programs and the Vocational Major program.
 Courses are tailored to meet the individual needs and particular interests of our students.
 Student selection of a course of study is supported by counselling and careers advice.